Fr-Dae/UnityStation-Tutorial_module/README.md

 #### Botanic
 pointing at distributor
+explaining the, lights on the high tropics the hydroponics stations have several lights showing their state,

+- water (blue)

+- weed (red),

+- low nutrient (orange)

+- ready for harvest.(green)
-explaining the, lights on the high tropics the hydroponics stations have several lights showing their state, water (blue) weed (red), low nutrient (orange) ready for harvest. you can put a seed or a fruit directly on it. be careful, if you add a fruit on a plantation you will compost it.
+you can put a seed or a fruit directly on it. be careful, if you add a fruit on a plantation you will compost it.